-What is a Canada Temporary Resident Permit?
+How to Apply for a Canada Temporary Resident Permit

 A TRP can be applied for at any point.
 Unlike criminal rehabilitation, a TRP is not subject to a certain time frame in relation to the completion of the sentence.
 An individual can in fact be granted a TRP while still serving a portion of his or her sentence in certain circumstances.